porwig/Gallery/README.md

 # gallery
 This is an AngularJS image gallery that includes search and pagination.
-It uses Bootstrap 3 and pagination code shared by Michael Bromley (http://www.michaelbromley.co.uk/blog/108/paginate-almost-anything-in-angularjs).
+It uses the Bootstrap 3 and underscore.js libraries, and pagination code shared by Michael Bromley (http://www.michaelbromley.co.uk/blog/108/paginate-almost-anything-in-angularjs).

 Planned updates include:
  * Add SEF URLs for each image